poleodevfe/poleodevfe/README.md

-👋 Hi, I’m Jesús Poleo @poleodevfe you can find me in linkeding over [here](https://www.linkedin.com/in/poleodesign/).
+👋 Hi, I’m Jesús Poleo @poleodevfe you can find me in linkedin over [here](https://www.linkedin.com/in/poleodesign/).

 I'm a Sr. FrontEnd Developer with +6 years of experience  in ecommerce projects.